 This event brings to full circle the events that can cause pinholing.
-In virtually all distribution operations the possibility of electrostatic pinholing, although slight, can occur.
-Operators need to be aware of the possibility of pinholing because if pinholing does occur, replacement of pinholed lines is the only - and expensive - remedy.
-Static in PE pipe, normally seen as primarily a safety issue, has the possibility of becoming primarily a system integrity issue.
-As this problem becomes more widely understood, we can expect more reports of numerous unexplained small leaks.
+In virtually all distribution operations, the possibility of electrostatic pinholing, although slight, can occur.
+Operators need to be aware of the possibility of pinholing because if it does occur, replacement of pinholed lines is the only - albeit expensive - remedy.

+Static in PE pipe, primarily seen as a safety issue, has the possibility of becoming a system integrity issue.
+As this problem becomes better understood, we can expect increased reports of unexplained small leaks.

-In order to determine the extent of electrostatic pinholing, the industry monitoring of electrostatic pinholing by the Plastic Pipe Database Committee would be well advised.
+In order to determine the extent of electrostatic pinholing, the industry's monitoring of electrostatic pinholing by the Plastic Pipe Database Committee would be well-advised.
+P&GJ

-Images courtesy of Pam Maeger at CPChem Technical Center.
-Special thanks to Pam Maeger and Mark Staker at Questar for their technical assistance.
+The authors wish to thank to Pam Maegerat CPChem Technical Center and Mark Staker at Questar for their technical assistance.